 What this means is that 80% of your meals should be clean, lean, and cooked at home.
 20% of your meals can be less than clean, be your favorite treat, or be eaten out at a restaurant.
-You can view this at a week glance or a daily glance.
+You can view this as a weekly glance or a daily glance.
 Whatever works for you.
 If you decide to eat clean 100% of the time, you may be at risk for falling into the what the hell effect.
 (Check more out on this behavior here.)
-Life is all about balance in this area.
+Life is all about balance in this area!
 From drinks out on a Friday night, to a slice of your favorite cake on your birthday, you must make room for your favorites.
-And, if you are eating well 80% of the time, 20% of you treating yourself won’t stall your efforts.
+And, if you are eating well 80% of the time, 20% of you treating yourself won’t stall your efforts!

 4. Follow and get creative.